 Labor Day has come and gone, marking the end of another unforgettable summer.
 It’s time to start closing up your summer home, and if this is your first season doing so, it can seem like a daunting task.
 Follow these suggestions to make this process painless.

 From the television to the coffee maker to all of the light fixtures in-between, be sure to unplug any appliances throughout the house.
-If there’s a storm, anything that remained plugged in could become a safety hazard.
+If there’s a storm, anything that remains plugged in could become a safety hazard.

 Turn off the power, gas, and water